Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Analysis of an individual galaxy

 We propose here a decomposition which accounts both for the geometrical structure of the galaxy constituents and for their kinematics state; keeping this in mind we include in the "hot" component the bulge, which is entirely supported by dispersion, and a fraction of each disc in a way proportional to their degree of random motion \footnote{Remember that the larger is $0<k_{1;2}<1$ the more is the rotational motion of the disc, thus implying that $1-k_{1;2}$ is proportional to the dispersion support.}.
 As opposed, we define the "cold" component as the disc brightness proportional to the rotation and hence proportional to $k_1$ and $k_2$.

-Our decomposition can be visualised in the left panel of fig.~\ref{fig:radial_profile_8258-6102_nine} where we show the "hot" and "cold" brightness profiles, respectively in red and blue colors, as a function of the distance from the galaxy center.
-The "hot" component almost dominates in the whole physical region being, as expected, more important in the center; we note that the two discs, given their mild rotation ($k_1 = 0.42$ and $k_2 = 0.53$), add a relevant contribution to the "hot" component.
+Our decomposition can be visualised in the left panel of Fig.~\ref{fig:radial_profile_8258-6102_nine} where we show the "hot" and "cold" brightness profiles, respectively in red and blue colours, as a function of the distance from the galaxy centre.
+The "hot" component almost dominates in the whole physical region being, as expected, more important in the centre; we note that the two discs, given their mild rotation ($k_1 = 0.42$ and $k_2 = 0.53$), add a relevant contribution to the "hot" component.

-We report in tab.~\ref{tab:best_fit_parameters_decoposition} masses and half-mass radii of the "hot" and "cold" decomposition together with their fraction for the whole galaxy and within the effective radius ($R_e$).
-We refer to sec.~\ref{sec:Comparison with previous dynamical modelling estimates} for further discussion about any biases and limitations about our definition of "hot" and "cold" components.
+We report in Tab.~\ref{tab:best_fit_parameters_decoposition} masses and half-mass radii of the "hot" and "cold" decomposition together with their fraction for the whole galaxy and within the effective radius ($R_e$).
+We refer to Sec.~\ref{sec:Comparison with previous dynamical modelling estimates} for further discussion about any biases and limitations about our definition of "hot" and "cold" components.